AashishUpadhyay/Key-Value-Databases-Design/README.md

 ## Maintain sorted segments

 The problem of huge index size can be solved if the segments are sorted.
-This allows us to have ansparse index for a segment e.g. If one has to look for handkerchief, the value can be found between the offsets for handcuffs and handprinted
+This allows us to have a sparse index for a segment e.g. If one has to look for handkerchief, the value can be found between the offsets for handcuffs and handprinted
 ![alt text](SSTables.png)

 The segments are called as SSTable(Sorted Strings Table)